danswick/FfLMReport/report_outline_local.md

 2. The curve number raster generated in step 6.2.2 (note: the user must choose either the high or low estimated curve raster number)
 3. The frequency-duration raster generated in step 6.2.1 (note: the frequency-duration raster is dependent on the users' selection of a design storm duration and frequency.
 The default is 10 years-24 hours, but this value can be changed)

 For the purposes of this investigation, only the default duration-frequency was tested and it is possible that different parameters could result in delineation of internally-draining areas.
-However, the results used for this analysis did not include any internally-draining areas.
+However, the results used for this analysis did not include any internally-draining areas derived from the 10-meter DEM.
 Because EVAAL excludes internally-draining areas in the process of generating the EVI, the area modeled to determine 10-meter DEM-derived data is slightly higher.

 ![Internally-draining areas](C:\Users\dswick.DELTA\GitHub\FfLMReport\images\IDA.png)

+This discrepency helps to explain the differences in output between the two modeling scenarios and could have implications for areas in which LiDAR data is not readily available.
+Further analysis will need to be conducted to determine the magnitude of this effect, but EVAAL users should be cautious when using lower resolution elevation data during their analysis.

 ##Next Steps

 ###Apply EVAAL Tool

->to real-world project from the beginning.
-Timing of EVAAL tool realase, etc
+During future projects, the project team plans to apply the EVAAL tool to on-the-ground farmer outreach efforts.
+The tool's outputs, in combination with local data and expertise, have the potential to help prioritize outreach, maximize the performance of nutrient management practices and stretch project budgets.

-###In Combination with Field-Scale Model Outputs
+###Combine with Field-Scale Model Outputs

->EVAAL team's validation methods, p.19, methods doc.

->work with SnapPlus team to determine feasibility of integrating the two tools for field- and watershed-scale perspective
+Wisconsin is unique in that its environmental regulatory body has developed two state-specific tools to aid in agricultural nutrient management efforts: SnapPlus, which operates at a field-by-field scale, and EVAAL, which operates at a watershed scale.
+The project team would like to evaluate these tools' potential to compliment one another, providing a multi-scale perspective within a watershed and ultimately leading to more strategic investment in nutrient management best practices across the state and potentially other neighboring states.

+As part of the EVAAL development process, the Wisconsin DNR team validated the tool's outputs against those of SnapPlus for the same geography.
+The EVAAL team found the results to be well correlated, which is encouraging for future on-the-ground projects.
+The results of this validation can be found on page 19 of the EVAAL methods doc, available on GitHub here: [https://github.com/dnrwaterqualitymodeling/EVAAL/blob/master/doc/EVAAL_Methods_v1_0_SEP2014.pdf](https://github.com/dnrwaterqualitymodeling/EVAAL/blob/master/doc/EVAAL_Methods_v1_0_SEP2014.pdf).

+##To-Do

+>1.
+Consistent teminology for LiDAR / DEM / 10-meter DEM.
+Suggest LiDAR vs NED (nat'l elev dataset)
+>2.
+Delta branding
+>3.
+Consistent image formatting
+>4.
+Edit for accuracy and style